samiux/samiux.github.io/croissants.md

 ```
 e.g. http://192.168.20.180:19999

-__Since netdata is now on the cloud and the performance of it is dropped a lot for some countries.
-If you encounter the performance problem, you may consider to disable it.__
+__Since netdata consumes a lot of resources, if you encounter any performance problem, you are recommended to disable it.__

 ```
 sudo systemctl disable netdata